 The Eastern Neighborhoods PEIR anticipated that growth resulting from the zoning changes would not result in significant impacts related to pedestrians, bicyclists, loading, or construction traffic.
-The PEIR stated that, in general, the analyses of pedestrian, bicycle, loading, emergency access, and construction transportation impacts are specific to individual development projects, and that project-specific analyses would need to be conducted for future development projects under the Eastern Neighborhoods Rezoning and Area Plans.
+The PEIR states that in general, the analyses of pedestrian, bicycle, loading, emergency access, and construction transportation impacts are specific to individual development projects, and that project-specific analyses would need to be conducted for future development projects under the Eastern Neighborhoods Rezoning and Area Plans.

-The Eastern Neighborhoods PEIR anticipated that growth resulting from the zoning changes could result in significant impacts on transit ridership and identified seven transportation mitigation measures, which are described further below in the Transit sub-section.
-Even with mitigation, however, it was anticipated that the significant adverse cumulative impacts on transit lines could not be reduced to a less-than-significant level.
+The Eastern Neighborhoods PEIR anticipated that growth resulting from the zoning changes could result in significant impacts on transit ridership, and identified seven transportation mitigation measures, which are described further below in the Transit sub-section.
+Even with mitigation, however, it was anticipated that the significant adverse cumulative impacts on transit lines could not be reduced to a less than significant level.
 Thus, these impacts were found to be significant and unavoidable.

-As discussed above under "Aesthetics and Parking," in response to State legislation that called for removing automobile delay from CEQA analysis, the Planning Commission adopted resolution 19579 replacing automobile delay with a VMT metric for analyzing transportation impacts of a project.
+As discussed above under "Aesthetics and Parking", in response to state legislation that called for removing automobile delay from CEQA analysis, the Planning Commission adopted resolution 19579 replacing automobile delay with a VMT metric for analyzing transportation impacts of a project.
 Therefore, impacts and mitigation measures from the Eastern Neighborhoods PEIR associated with automobile delay are not discussed in this checklist.

-The Eastern Neighborhoods PEIR did not evaluate VMT or the potential for induced automobile travel.
-The VMT analysis and induced automobile travel analysis presented below evaluate the project's transportation effects using the VMT metric.
+The Eastern Neighborhoods PEIR did not evaluate vehicle miles traveled or the potential for induced automobile travel.
+The VMT Analysis and Induced Automobile Travel Analysis presented below evaluate the project's transportation effects using the VMT metric.